Visit us in person

 - The service includes access to article and chapter scans through our Scan & Deliver service, as well as access to numerous e-books and databases.

 - Print reserves for required textbooks will be available at the start of the term.
 Faculty and instructors can submit textbooks for courses via the MIT Coop AIP.

 Return physical materials

-If you are located outside the Cambridge area or unable to travel to campus and have items you wish to return, they may be sent to the following address:
+If you are off-campus and have items you wish to return, they may be sent to the following address:

 350 Brookline St.